 - Low forecast accuracy resulting in high stocks or out-of-stocks

-- Low service level to DC or store suffers to lower shelf availability
+- Low service level to DC or store suffers from lower shelf availability

-- Effectiveness and execution of promotions and new product introductions is insufficient.
+- The effectiveness and execution of promotions and new product introductions are insufficient.

 Improved forecast accuracy

 Improved shelf availability

 Higher effectiveness of promotions and new product introductions

 Reduced total inventory in the chain